Obsessing About Being Single? Here’s How To Cope (From Real Therapists)

 an illustration of a sad young woman with the text "Obsessing about being single?
 Here's what you can do"

-If you’re obsessing about being single, you’ve either been single for an extended time after your most recent breakup.
-Or you might not have ever had a serious relationship.
+If you’re obsessing about being single, you’ve probably been single for an extended time after your most recent breakup.
+Or you might’ve never had serious relationship.

 Although many people experience extended singlehood at some point in life, coping with being single is still a topic that brings a lot of shame.